Freddsle/fedRBE/evaluation_clusterization_after_correction/README.md

-K-means clustering evaluation (central vs. federated) on real datasets (`ecoli`, `ovarian_cancer`, `ccRCC_proteomics`, and `multiomics`).
+K-means clustering evaluation (central vs. federated) on real datasets (`ecoli`, `ovarian_cancer`, `ccRCC_proteomics`, and `Quartet - Multiomics`).
 It measures the effect of fedRBE batch correction on clustering quality using ARI, MCC, and accuracy.

 All data is read directly from `evaluation_data/` — no copies are made.